LimAnne/The-Librarian.s-Secret/README.md

 ### Anomaly Detection - Which is not like the others?
 Using an Autoencoder and Visualising Anomalies

 **anomaly_detection.ipynb**

+**Does the generated text meet Pratchett's original style of wit, irony and humour?**
+An excerpt from *Thud!* is extracted below, and we see Pratchett's unique humour and illustrativestyle of writing

+*"Vimes had never got on with any game much more complex than darts.
+Chess in particular had always annoyed him.
+It was the dumb way the pawns went off and slaughtered their fellow pawns while the kings lounged about doing nothing that always got to him; if only the pawns united, maybe talked the rooks round, the whole board could’ve been a republic in a dozen moves."*

 Autoencoders have been used in anomaly detection particularly in cases where anomalies are rare and difficult to label.
 We can consider using this as a means to differentiate generated text that is non-Pratchett-like, ensuring that our chatbot only generates Pratchett-like content.